Arif-774729/Financial-Dashboard/README.md

 # Power BI Personal Finance Dashboard

 A dynamic and interactive Power BI dashboard designed to monitor personal financial health over time.
-It provides insightful visualizations on income, expenses, savings, and net worth — all segmented by category and tracked monthly.
+It provides insightful visualizations on income, expenses, savings, and net worth (all segmented by category) and tracked monthly.

 ## Dashboard Overview